Foreign relations of the Soviet Union: Relations with Israel

 On February 2, 1958 Egypt and Syria declared the establishment of a common federation: the United Arab Republic.
 The destruction of Israel was their main goal.
 In 1955, the USSR made an arms deal with Egypt.
 This angered Israel.
 While Britain sided with the US and agreed to withhold further funding for the construction of Egypt's Aswan Dam in July 1956, Britain was also furious at the action and believed that America's withdrawal of aid had provided the opening for Soviet penetration of Egypt.
 Both Britain and Israel now saw Egypt as a threat to regional stability.

 The Suez Crisis occurred in the second half of 1956.
 At this time, Britain, France and Israel invaded Egypt, claiming that they were protecting the Suez Canal.
 The USSR saw this event as a threat to its security and international prestige by the West.
 Britain and France lost prestige when the United States opposed the invasion and forced a withdrawal.
 The Suez Crisis was the first clash between Israel's security interests and the strategic interests of the USSR in the Middle East.

-On June 5, 1967 the Six-Day War commenced.
+On June 5, 1967, the Six-Day War commenced.
 Immediately, the Soviet Union went to the United Nations to stop the war and remove Israeli forces from the border.
 The USSR threatened to break off relations with Israel.
 The USSR never wanted a war to occur in the Middle East.
 By June 10, the Soviet Union threatened to intervene militarily if Israel did not stop its advance towards Syria.

 In March 1985 Mikhail Gorbachev became the Secretary General of the CPSU and in April he declared Perestroika.
 It took more than 6 years before Moscow consented to restore diplomatic relations with Israel on October 19, 1991, just 2 months prior to the collapse of the USSR.

 Six-Day War against Israel

-On June 5, 1967, the Six-Day War began.
-During the war, the United Arab Republic asked the Soviet Union for more arms, but the Soviet Union denied its request because it wanted the war to end.
+During the Six-Day War, the United Arab Republic asked the Soviet Union for more arms, but the Soviet Union denied its request because it wanted the war to end.
 The war ended in the defeat of the UAR and Syria on June 10.
 Once the war was over, though, the Soviet Union was satisfied with the state of the Middle East and gave weapons to the Arabs in order to repair relations with them.
 For the Soviet Union, defeat meant that its position in the Middle East was impaired and its weapons and military training were given a poor reputation.
 Following this loss, Gamal Abdel Nasser agreed to allow the Soviets to keep military bases in the country.